Applicants to Master of Education programs at American College of Education must:

 If applicants to the programs do not have a teaching certificate, they may document their teaching status by providing evidence of a full-time teaching assignment from the chief academic/department head or human resources official of the school at their current place of employment.

-State Specific Requirements - Ohio and Texas
+State Specific Requirements - Ohio, Texas, Illinois, and Utah

-Texas: Residents of Texas applicants to the Master of Education in Educational Leadership program must:
+Texas - Residents of Texas applicants to the Master of Education in Educational Leadership program must:

 - Complete an interview with the department chair or designee